 It was in this context that Macdonald received the mission that would change his life.
 He would command a column of forty thousand men — three divisions — arrayed in a massive square formation roughly two thousand men across and twenty ranks deep.
 The objective: cross the open plain, weather the crossfire of Austrian artillery, and break through the Archduke's centre.
 The manoeuvre was perilous in the extreme.
 Staff officers deemed it suicidal.
 The column would have to advance under a hail of cannonballs across several kilometres of bare terrain.

 Macdonald executed it.
 On 6 July, at midday, the column moved off.
 The losses were terrifying: between five and eight thousand men fell in a few hours, killed or wounded by Austrian fire.
 But the mass advanced.
 It disrupted the enemy centre, enabling Davout to outflank on the right and Masséna to manoeuvre on the left.
 The Archduke ordered a retreat.
 Wagram was a decisive victory.
 Napoleon galloped towards Macdonald, embraced him and handed him the marshal's baton on the battlefield.
-He told him — according to several accounts — : "I owe you this victory."
-Macdonald also received the title of Duke of Taranto, a reference to the Italian port city he had administered in previous campaigns.
-His troops, bled white but victorious, held him in admiration mingled with awe.
+He told him — according to several accounts — : « I owe you this victory. » Macdonald also received the title of Duke of Taranto, a reference to the Italian port city he had administered in previous campaigns.

-In 1812, Macdonald commanded the 10th Corps during the Russian campaign, on the northern flank towards Riga.
-Without managing to take the port city, he held his position methodically and brought his men back during the retreat without the disordered panic that decimated other corps.
 In 1813, following the Grand Army's debacle, Napoleon entrusted Macdonald with the command of a forces group in Silesia, facing Prussia and Blücher's army — the old hussar, as he was nicknamed, tireless, aggressive, driven by a visceral hatred of Napoleonic France.
+Summer rains turned rivers into deadly obstacles; mud immobilised field artillery.

 Napoleon did not publicly blame him.
 Orders had been given, circumstances had been unfavourable, Blücher had proved faster and more brutal than expected.
 Macdonald rebuilt his forces and participated in the Battle of the Nations at Leipzig (16-19 October 1813).
-During Leipzig's catastrophic retreat, when the bridge over the Elster was blown prematurely, he attempted to swim across the river — he survived.
-In 1814, he defended the Empire's frontiers with desperate courage, falling back before the Coalition armies converging on Paris.
-Capitulation could not be avoided.
+The immensity of the battlefield, the presence of multiple Coalition armies, the exhaustion of French corps after years of incessant war gave Leipzig symbolic dimension: Europe united against the Empire.

-Loyalty to the Bourbons and the Marshal's Retirement
+Loyalty to the Bourbons and the marshal’s retirement

 In April 1814, Napoleon abdicated at Fontainebleau.
 Macdonald was among the marshals present during those painful days.
 He accompanied Empress Marie-Louise and her son towards Vienna, a mission he accomplished with exemplary discretion.
 When Louis XVIII ascended the throne, Macdonald swore an oath of loyalty.
 His relations with the imperial regime had never been free of ambiguity — the sidelining of the 1804-1808 years, caused by his supposed closeness to Moreau, had left him with an underlying bitterness — but he chose Bourbon legitimacy without ostentation or apparent calculation.